New Markets Tax Credit Fact Sheet

 A NMTC investor receives a tax credit equal to 39 percent of the total Qualified Equity Investment (QEI) made in a Community Development Entity (CDE) and the Credit is realized over a seven-year period, 5 percent annually for the first three years and 6 percent in years four through seven.
 If an investor redeems a NMTC investment before the seven-year term has run its course, all Credits taken to date will be recaptured with interest.

-- Between 2003 and 2011, $27 billion in direct NMTC investments were made in businesses that created some 350,000 jobs at a cost to the federal government of $19,500 per job and these NMTC investments leveraged $55 billion in total capital investment in businesses located in communities with high rates of poverty and unemployment .
+- Between 2003 and 2012, $31 billion in direct NMTC investments were made in businesses that created approximately 550,000 jobs, at a cost to the federal government of less than $20,000 per job and these NMTC investments leveraged over $60 billion in total capital investment in businesses located in communities with high rates of poverty and unemployment.

-- By law all NMTC investments must be made in economically distressed communities.
-However, more than 72 percent of all NMTC investments made to date have been in communities exhibiting one or more of the following characteristics of severe economic distress: an unemployment rates more than 1.5 times the national average; a poverty rate of 30 percent or more; or a median income at or below 60 percent of the area median.
+- By law, all NMTC investments must be made in economically distressed communities.
+However, more than 72 percent of all NMTC investments have been in communities exhibiting severe economic distress, including unemployment rates more than 1.5 times the national average, a poverty rate of 30 percent or more, or a median income at or below 60 percent of the area median.

 - The federal tax revenue generated by NMTC investments covers the cost of the NMTC as measured in terms of revenue lost to the federal government.
 Between 2003 and 2010, NMTC investments generated over $5.3 billion in federal tax revenue and over $3 billion in state and local tax revenue; while the revenue loss to the federal government over the same period of time was $5.4 billion.